cortex-js/compute-engine/src/docs/guide-patterns-and-rules.md

 ---

-Recognizing patterns and applying rules is a powerful symbolic computing tool to identify and manipulate the structure of expressions.
+Recognizing patterns and applying rules is a powerful symbolic computing tool to identify and manipulate the structure of expressions.{.xl}

 <section id='wildcards'>